Prompt-based Adaptation in Large-scale Vision Models: A Survey: Domain-Specific Applications

 \subsection{Video Understanding and Temporal Perception}

 Video understanding tasks introduce a temporal dimension that complicates standard recognition, presenting challenges such as motion blur, frame-rate variability, and the need to model long-range dependencies.
 PA offers a lightweight mechanism for integrating temporal reasoning into frozen backbones, thereby obviating the need for full fine-tuning.
 A primary line of research involves augmenting video Transformers with \emph{spatio–temporal prompt tokens}.
 Space–Time Prompting, for example, inserts prompts at selected layers and learns them end-to-end for class-incremental action recognition, which circumvents catastrophic forgetting while keeping the backbone frozen~\citep{pei2023space}.
 Attention Prompt Tuning steers the self-attention mechanism using a small set of learnable prompts to improve action recognition with modest computational overhead~\citep{bandara2024attention}.
 To enhance feature stability against noise and camera motion, the Spatio-Temporal Prompting Network employs prompts that are shared across frames within a clip, thereby improving the robustness of the extracted video features~\citep{sun2024spatio}.
 Another practical approach operates within the compressed domain: Compressed Video Prompt Tuning learns prompts directly from motion vectors and residuals, a method that reduces decoding and training costs while maintaining competitive accuracy~\citep{li2023compressed, li2025magicid}.

-Prompting is also utilized to adapt pretrained image–text models for video-centric tasks.
-For example, \textit{Vita-CLIP} learns prompts for both the vision and text encoders of CLIP, enabling a single frozen backbone to balance performance between supervised and zero-shot action recognition~\citep{wasim2023vita}.
-Similarly, \textit{TC-CLIP} injects temporally contextualized prompts that summarize clip dynamics, thereby producing stronger video-language alignment for retrieval and recognition tasks~\citep{wang2024tc}.

-Beyond static prompts, several methods dynamically generate or update prompts on a per-clip basis.
-STOP integrates spatial–temporal \emph{dynamic} prompting, wherein a lightweight module predicts prompts conditioned on the input video, improving open-domain video understanding with a frozen backbone~\citep{liu2025stop}.
-TP-CLIP investigates whether simple \emph{temporal prompting} is sufficient for CLIP-based video recognition, demonstrating that clip-level temporal prompts can close a significant portion of the performance gap compared to more parameter-heavy adapters~\citep{gowda2025tp}.